This post may contain affiliate links, review our disclosure policy for details

 There are many ways that you can help reduce the swelling and I got your back girlfriend!

-Like I said before, I suffered from Edema (medical term for swollen feet during pregnancy) during both of my pregnancies and more severely during my twin pregnancy.
+Like I said before, I suffered from Edema (medical term for swollen feet during pregnancy) with both of my pregnancies and more severely during my twin pregnancy.
 I tried everything to ease the discomfort and help reduce my chuleta looking feet, so I know a thing or two about this topic.

 4 helpful tips to help reduce swollen feet during pregnancy